Google Ads Quality Score

 The data below shows how the bounce rate increases with increasing loading time.

-When Google finds your website has slow loading speeds they reduce the quality score of your ads.
+When Google finds your website has slow loading speeds, they reduce the quality score of your ads.

-Have great page design and navigation
+Have excellent page design and navigation

 Improve your landing page navigation to make it easy for readers to find what they want on your website.
 Once they land on the page, they can get it in time.

 Your content should be well organized with clear and attractive call-to-action for target customers to take action that can lead to conversions and sales.